For the Grantee:

 AND

-• B) DNR water permits.
-The link will take you to an online joint application process when DNR, Board of Water and Soil Resources and U.S. Army Corp of Engineer or provide letter from county Soil and Water Conservation District (SWCD).
+• B) Use this online joint application process with DNR, Board of Water and Soil Resources and U.S. Army Corps of Engineers, or provide a letter from county Soil and Water Conservation District (SWCD).
 Provide wetland determination.

 This form must be signed by all administrators of public land crossed or utilized by the trail project.